aselshall/rm/hw/participation.md

 *Methods: Lab Methods
 - This is an in-person event and no video will be posted.
 After attending, complete the exit ticket.
-- If these lessons does not align with your research interests or schedule, notify the instructor via the Methods Exit Ticket on Canvas and propose a specific, research-related makeup plan (e.g., watching tutorials, reviewing methods papers, or completing targeted readings) to complete during that week.
+- If these lessons do not align with your research interests or schedule, notify the instructor via the Methods Exit Ticket on Canvas and propose a specific, research-related makeup plan (e.g., watching tutorials, reviewing methods papers, or completing targeted readings) to complete during that week.
 - The late submission policy applies.